return-STEM/programming-guides/guide/intropy/lists.md

 > **You cannot use this type of loop to change the values inside a list.**

 # List Methods & Operations

+In the introduction, we talked about a grading system.
+You could define a bunch of variables for each grade the student receives - but what if the teacher inputs a new grade?
+You would run out.
+Fortunately, lists can change in size.

 ## `.pop()`

 To delete a single element from a list, you can use the `.pop()` function.
 For example, `letters.pop(2)` deletes the item at the second index (3rd element).